badquanta/approval-voting/README.md

       -c "Biden,Bloomber, Styer "\
       save

 What this should do is create a simple `questionId` .json file.
-Where `questionId` is is a hash of all the data that went into defining that question.
+Where `questionId` is is a hash of all the data that went into defining that question.  (todo: the choices should always be stored & saved in clean-alphabetical order; to ensure hashes are the same between questions that have the same text and choices, but the order of choices differ.  `getChoices()` always copies and randomizes the order;
+where as the `choices` property will return the alphabetized order. )

 It'll be created in the `approvals` directory within the current working directory.. unless a different directory is specified (see `./apprVote.js --basedir | -b`).
 If this directory does not exist; it will be created.
 If it cannot be written too, and `--force | -f` has been specified, it will be removed & recreated.
 If it is NOT a git repository; it will be initialized as one.

 Each `-c` is a `choice` flag.
 It notes a different choice a voter has for this option.
 Here we've defined 6 choices.
-You can keep adding `-c`s, or add one with a quoted and comma-separated list of enteries.
+You can keep adding `-c`s, or add one with a quoted and comma-separated list of entries.

 This file will be named: `approvals/{questionId}.json`.
 Again, the QuestionID is a hash of ALL the properties that went into defining the question.